SCB LEGAL

 Judicial Discretion A Judge or Registrar (equivalent power in Court for some issues) may exercise the freedom to make the best decision for the unique case in front of them, that fits within the appropriate legal limits.

-Judicial Officer In family law matters, a judicial Officer is a Judge, Associate, Magistrate, Registrar or Deputy Registrar.
+Judicial Officer In family law matters, a judicial Officer is a Registrar, Magistrate, Judge or Justice.
 The people in these roles facilitate and/or determine the outcome of various family law matters that require resolution with the support of the Family Law system.

 Judicial Registrar Often experienced family law mediators, Judicial Registrars help resolve issues early in the process.
 This can help to keep matters out of Court.
 If a matter does need to go to Court, the Judicial Registrar helps to triage cases and in some cases can give interim orders in parenting or property matters.